AdrianoDiDio/CARTOONBackend/README.md

 * [Deploy](#deploy)

 # CARTOON Backend
-A simple REST API that handles a list of camera that has the ability to return the data based on geographical coordinates, used by https://github.com/AdrianoDiDio/CARTOON application.
+A simple REST API that handles a list of camera and has the ability to query the data based on geographical coordinates, used by https://github.com/AdrianoDiDio/CARTOON application.

 Requirements
 ============